 Happy 241ist Independence Day!
 I’m grateful for America’s many forefathers that bravely forged the nation we are privileged to live in today.
-Just this weekend I read an intriguing article by Tom Vick, the State Bar President of Texas, and this inspirational message is one I would like to pass along to you, our valuable colleagues and clients.
+Just this weekend I read an intriguing and influential article by Tom Vick, the State Bar President of Texas, and this inspirational message is one I would like to pass along to you, our valuable colleagues and clients.
 Below is an overview of his article.

 In July, we commemorate the creation of the Declaration of Independence, the foundation for this new and independent nation.
 Of the 56 signers of the declaration, 25 were lawyers.
 In fact, lawyers outnumbered merchants and plantation owners, the two next most common jobs held by the signers.
 The most famous of the lawyers who took part in the declaration’s creation are certainly John Adams and Thomas Jefferson.
 But who were the others?
 There’s Samuel Chase, William Ellery, Roger Sherman, Oliver Wolcott, and many more.